 - Conduct a reputational review of the principals and shareholders of the company, which may include a review of the reputation and legal standing of the individuals.

 - Screen your supplier for sanctions and permissions for international trade, prohibited parties’ databases, watch lists and other documents published by local and international authorities and respective government.

-- Study finds a high linkage between money laundering, corruption and slavery risk.
-Given that it is pretty challenging to pin-point slavery or forced labor within a complex supply chain, financial, legal and tax data offer significant hints for modern slavery.
+- Study finds a high linkage between money laundering, corruption, and slavery risk.
+Given that it is pretty challenging to pin-point slavery or forced labor within a complex supply chain, financial, legal, and tax data offer significant hints for modern slavery.

-The above supplier screening strategy can help identify and stall risks of modern slavery and forced labor.
+The above supplier screening strategy can help identify and stall the risks of modern slavery and forced labor.
 It can help determine illegal labor brokers and recruitment agents.
 And to get started, it begins with embracing a modern supply chain management tool that ensures basic supplier onboarding hygiene and then to proceed with established consulting firms with rich experience in the domain.

 Over 47% of companies have established programs to prevent and detect supply-chain risks (up from 43% a year ago), according to Deloitte.
-Founder of Verite, Dan Viderman informs us how when Apple learnt about its workers being charged unethically, it assumed the responsibility to reimburse up to $20 million in fees.
+Founder of Verite, Dan Viderman informs us how when Apple learned about its workers being charged unethically, it assumed the responsibility to reimburse up to $20 million in fees.
 Believe that?

 I applaud the little battle of the old woman.
 Her gesture passed down a tough message against companies that involve in unethical sourcing of either raw materials or finished goods that exploit human beings in deplorable conditions.
 It is a warning for businesses engaging illegal contractors and labor suppliers and a reassuring statement for progressive industry leaders that eventually all our businesses are going to earn their due though ethical practices alone.